Information & Technology Services Policies

 Use of IT services is a privilege granted to PLU students, faculty, and staff for learning and working in the PLU community.
 All members of the PLU community are expected to comply with PLU IT policies.

 Information & Technology Services strives continuously to align its services and resources with university needs.
 Determination of these needs is achieved in a variety of ways, beginning with close work with constituents and governance partners.

-The Provost, through whom I&TS reports, is a member of President’s Council.
-Annual I&TS initiatives and a rolling 18-month plan (refreshed semi-annually) are submitted to the Provost and reviewed by President’s Council, the AIE Group (below), the Instructional Resources Committee, and other constituent bodies.
+The Vice President for Finance and Administration, through whom I&TS reports, is a member of President’s Council.
+Annual I&TS initiatives and a rolling 18-month plan (refreshed semi-annually) are submitted to the Vice President for Finance and Administration and reviewed by President’s Council, the Instructional Resources Committee, and other constituent bodies.

 Instructional Resources Committee (IRC)

 The IRC is the principal faculty committee concerned with I&TS operations.
 Membership includes students and key administrators in addition to faculty.
 The committee’s charge can be found in the Faculty Handbook, p.
 57.